-- Research: Watching an Expert Do Something Makes You Think You Can Do It Too.
+- Reference: Watching an Expert Do Something Makes You Think You Can Do It Too.
 Michael Kardas and Ed O’Brien, Harvard Business Review.

-So not only does video instruction alone not work, but after you watch a lot of art instruction videos, you will have the mistaken belief you have learned a lot when in fact you have not improved your skills at all!
+So not only does video instruction alone not work, but after you watch a lot of art instruction videos, you will have the mistaken belief you have learned a lot, when in fact you have improved very little or not at all.

 Here are some key ideas to think about.

 First of all, let’s look at what you need to know and the skills you need in order to improve your painting.
 All the top art academies will tell you that you need a broad set of skills in order to be able to paint well.
 Without these basic skills you will always be struggling in your painting.